nhsconnect/CareConnectAPI/pages/engage/engage_poc_bristolcc.md

 The following diagram shows an Entity Relationship containing the FHIR Medications Module.
 It also includes the Resource List which is the most appropriate method for accessing the current medications in this instance.
 <p style="text-align:center;"><img src="images/engage/casestudies/bristolcc/BristolCC Entity Relationship.svg" alt="Entity relationship showing the FHIR Medications Module including the Resource List." title="Entity relationship showing the FHIR Medications Module including the Resource List." style="width:75%"></p>

 This diagram also highlights where most of the required dataset resides within the FHIR Medication Module.
+Some of the required data will also require additional resources to fully satisfy and may also have to be derived.

 Bristol are initially retreiving medication history from a system which only records the prescription of controlled drugs.
 This means that the expected medication history for one patient held on the system is likely to be small.
 For this reason, the initial requests being implemented will be for <a href="api_medication_medicationrequest.html">MedicationRequest</a> using the following API signature.
 ~~~